 Note 11.
 ICO icon sets.
 Ions can be used as a pictures of your folder on the desktop or anywhere on the Windows OS (I’m not sure about others).
 How to use.

 Note 12.
 Seasonal graphics – all images I use in Years descriptions to represent seasons are taken from RandomnessThing.
-I just the main images of the rainmeter skins provided there to download, so the best of luck to the authors.
+I just took the main images of the rainmeter skins provided there to download.
+The best of luck to the authors.
 These are the skins:

 Note 13.
 I hope you will have the same fun reading this blog as I have writing it.. ^.^